SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step4a-SetupCloudConnector/README.md

 # Connect SAP BTP and SAP S/4HANA Using Cloud Connector

 Follow these steps to set up the Cloud Connector and the SAP Connectivity service to establish secured communication between SAP BTP and SAP S/4HANA.
+Choose this configuration if you have SAP S/4HANA on-premise/private cloud.

 ### 1. Download and Install the Cloud Connector